 In Germany, the tax audit for the years 1998 until 2001 has been finalized.
 All results of the completed tax audits are already sufficiently recognized in the financial statements as of December 31, 2008.
 The fiscal years 2002 to 2005 are currently under audit.
 All further fiscal years are open to tax audits.
 For the tax year 1997, Fresenius Medical Care recognized an impairment of one of its subsidiaries which the German tax authorities disallowed in 2003 at the conclusion of its audit for the years 1996 and 1997.
 Fresenius Medical Care has filed a complaint with the appropriate German court to challenge the tax authority's decision.
+As a result of a change in judgment based on new information which became available in the second quarter of 2009, Fresenius Medical Care has increased its recognition of the tax benefit related to this claim by \notin 10.4 million (US\$ 14.6 million).

 In the United States, Fresenius Medical Care filed claims for refunds contesting the Internal Revenue Service's (IRS) disallowance of Fresenius Medical Care Holdings, Inc.'s (FMCH) civil settlement payment deductions in prior year tax returns.
-As a result of a settlement agreement with the IRS to resolve Fresenius Medical Care's appeal of the IRS's disallowance of deductions for the civil settlement payments made to gui tam relators (see note 30, Commitments and Contingent Liabilities) in connection with the resolution of the 2000 US government investigation, Fresenius Medical Care received a refund in September 2008 of US\$ 37 million, inclusive of interest.
+As a result of a settlement agreement with the IRS to resolve Fresenius Medical Care's appeal of the IRS's disallowance of deductions for the civil settlement payments made to qui tam relators (see note 29, Commitments and Contingent Liabilities) in connection with the resolution of the 2000 US government investigation, Fresenius Medical Care received a refund in September 2008 of US\$ 37 million, inclusive of interest.
 The settlement agreement preserves the right to continue to pursue claims in the US federal courts for refunds of all other disallowed deductions.
+The unrecognized tax benefit relating to these deductions is included in the total unrecognized tax benefit noted on the following page.
 The IRS tax audits of FMCH in the United States for the years 2002 through 2006 have been completed.
 The IRS has disallowed all deductions taken during these audit periods related to intercompany mandatorily redeemable preference shares.
 In addition, the IRS proposed other adjustments which have been recognized in the financial statements.
 Fresenius Medical Care has protested the disallowed deductions and will avail itself of all remedies.
 An adverse determination with respect to the disallowed deductions related to the intercompany mandatorily redeemable preference shares could have a material adverse effect on Fresenius Medical Care's results of operations and liquidity.
 Fiscal years 2007, 2008 and 2009 are open to audit.
 There are a number of state audits in progress and various years are open to audit in other states.
 All expected results have been recognized in the consolidated financial statements.